 The reform addresses the (controversial) cases of deduction of expenses related to supplies in main residences which are partially used in economic activity.
 Ad exemplum, the General Directorate of Taxes had been considering that the deduction for supply costs was only possible if it could be demonstrated that consumption was exclusively linked to the economic activity.

-As from 1 January 2018, an objective rule for deductibility of supply costs applies when the activity takes place in a part of the employer’s or professional’s habitual residence: 30% will be applied to the part of expenditure corresponding to the square meters assigned to the activity in relation to the total meters of the residence (those data must appear in the tax register of business persons, professionals and withholders form).
+As from 1 January 2018, an objective rule for deductibility of supply costs applies when the activity takes place in a part of the employer’s or professional’s habitual residence: 30% will be applied to the part of expenditure corresponding to the square metres assigned to the activity in relation to the total metres of the residence (those data must appear in the tax register of business persons, professionals and withholders form).

 The fact is, therefore, that the amount that the taxpayer will be able to deduct will often be a symbolic amount.